On the Compression of Neural Networks Using $\ell_0$-Norm Regularization and Weight Pruning: Experimental Results

-Figs.~\ref{fig:compare_regularizations_wo_fine_tuning} and \ref{fig:compare_regularizations} present the curves of accuracy versus compression level obtained without and with fine tuning, respectively.
+Figures~\ref{fig:compare_regularizations_wo_fine_tuning} and \ref{fig:compare_regularizations} present the curves of accuracy versus compression ratio obtained without and with FT, respectively.
 The first aspect to highlight, from these figures, is the superiority of both global and layerwise weight pruning with respect to random pruning.
 This fact demonstrates the effectiveness of network compression via magnitude-based weight pruning.
-Now, regarding the capability of the different norm-based regularization techniques to induce sparseness and thus provide higher compression levels, the curves from Figs. \ref{fig:compare_regularizations_wo_fine_tuning} and \ref{fig:compare_regularizations} show that the proposed $\ell_0$-norm-based regularization significantly outperforms the regularizations based on both $\ell_1$ and $\ell_2$ norms.
-This conclusion is evident from the superior results obtained by using the proposed regularization with either global or layerwise weight pruning.
-Moreover, the inferior performance obtained by the proposed regularization with random pruning is also illustrative of its sparseness inducing capability, since a higher sparseness level implies more concentration of energy in fewer weights, with some of these more significant weights inevitably targeted by a random pruning strategy.
-Another important aspect to point out is that the use of fine tuning leads to significantly better results in all cases, even though the proposed $\ell_0$-norm-based regularization has obtained very good results even without using fine tuning (see Fig.~\ref{fig:compare_regularizations_wo_fine_tuning}).
+Now, regarding the capability of the different norm-based regularization techniques to induce sparseness and thus provide higher compression ratios, the curves from Figures \ref{fig:compare_regularizations_wo_fine_tuning} and \ref{fig:compare_regularizations} show that the proposed $\ell_0$-norm-based regularization (both alone and in combination with the $\ell_2$ norm) significantly outperforms the regularizations based on both $\ell_1$ and $\ell_2$ norms.
+This conclusion is direct from the superior results obtained by using the proposed regularization with either global or layerwise weight pruning.
+Moreover, the inferior performance obtained by the proposed regularization with random pruning is also due to its superior sparseness inducing capability, since a higher sparseness level implies more concentration of energy in fewer weights, with some of these more significant weights inevitably targeted by a random pruning strategy.
+Another important aspect to point out is that the use of FT leads to significantly better results in all cases, even though the proposed $\ell_0$-norm-based regularization has obtained very good results even without using FT (see Figure~\ref{fig:compare_regularizations_wo_fine_tuning}).